Key Takeaways:

 Motion Pictures and Other Audiovisual Works

-This category includes movies, television shows, video games, videos, and any other work that consists of a series of related images that are intended to be shown with the accompaniment of sounds.
+Motion pictures and other audiovisual works cover a wide range of visual and sound-based creations.
+This includes movies, television shows, video games, and any other content that consists of a sequence of images meant to be shown with accompanying sound.

 Sound Recordings